Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Every square meter of the canal and surrounding areas belongs to Panama and will continue to do so."

-The transfer was not only a victory for Panama in terms of sovereignty, but also brought great opportunities for the country in terms of economic exploitation.
+The transfer was not only a victory for Panama in terms of sovereignty, but also brought great opportunities for the country in economic exploitation.
 The canal is now an important source of revenue for Panama, contributing greatly to GDP and infrastructure development.
 It is also a symbol of Panama's successful political and diplomatic struggle in the international arena.

 Today, the Panama Canal continues to play an important role in international trade.
-According to the Panama Logistics Portal's 2024 statistics, the Canal sees more than 14,000 ships passing through each year, transporting more than 203 million tons of cargo, equivalent to about 6% of global maritime trade.
+According to the Panama Logistics Portal's 2024 statistics, the Canal sees more than 14,000 vessels passing through each year, transporting more than 203 million tons of cargo, equivalent to about 6% of global maritime trade.

 Kênh đào Panama - chứng nhân lịch sử ‘ba chìm bảy nổi’ trong sự xoay vần